By Chantal India, on 7 February 2022

 If you have already implemented a retargeting pixel on your page, you will be able to choose the corresponding audience.
 If not, you can keep it simple by going with Facebook's default option.
 This setting will target all of the website visitors your site received in the last 30 days.

 - Finally, click on "Create Audience" and you're done!

 3. Choose a URL and a Data Collection Time

 In the URL field, you must select the page you want to use to convert visitors.
-Next, define the data collection time by asking how many days you want your users to be on your remarketing list.
-The shorter this timeframe, the more "fresh" the brand recall will be.
+Next, define the data collection time by asking how many days you want users to be on your remarketing list.
+The shorter this timeframe, the fresher the brand recall will be.

 The most common options for the data collection period are 7, 14, 30 or 90 days, but, in some cases, it is possible to extend it up to 180 days.
 For lead generation ads, this can go all the way up to 360.

 It is best to create separate campaigns for different events like purchases, product visits, and completed forms.